-Alaska man who threatened US senators pleads guilty
+Alaska man who threatened U.S. senators pleads guilty

 He faces up 10 years in jail on each charge and will be under a protective order for three years not to contact either U.S. Sens.
 Lisa Murkowski or Dan Sullivan, any of their family members or staff.

 He also must forfeit two pistols, three revolvers, a shotgun and a rifle found at his home in the small community of Delta Junction.
-He’s not legally able to own handguns since he’s a felon for repeated drunken driving convictions.
+He’s not legally able to own handguns because he’s a felon for repeated drunken driving convictions.

 In exchange for his guilty plea to the two counts, the government agreed to drop four other charges against Johnson, including making interstate threats and threatening to damage property by fire or explosives.